-A fourth-order Runge-Kutta-Fehlberg method [22] with fifth-order error estimation is used to integrate the particle propagation in the electric and magnetic fields.
-After every using the carrier mobility $\mu$ , the temperature T and the time step t.
+A fourth-order Runge-Kutta-Fehlberg method [22, 89] with fifth-order error estimation, RKF4(5), is used to integrate the particle propagation in the electric and magnetic fields.
+After every Runge-Kutta step, the diffusion is accounted for by applying an offset drawn from a Gaussian distribution calculated from the Einstein relation using the carrier mobility $\mu$ , the temperature T and the time step t.
 The propagation stops when the set of charges reaches any surface of the sensor.